Danielle Mowery, PhD

 Dr. Mowery arrived at Penn in September of 2018.
-As a collaborative investigator, her research focuses on developing and evaluating natural language processing (NLP) algorithms for processing health-based texts— i.e., clinical notes and social media— to support clinical research.
-She aims to develop clinical research infrastructure — e.g., domain knowledge acquisition and interactive NLP systems — to reduce the time to create knowledge bases, extract key clinical variables, and generate patient cohorts for study.
-She leverages NLP, data science and computational methods to glean information from unstructured texts and structured clinical data to help clinical investigators better understand disease burden, treatment efficacy and clinical outcomes.
+As a collaborative investigator, she develops natural language processing (NLP) solutions for processing clinical texts— i.e., clinical notes, chatbots, and transcribed texts— to support clinical and translational research.
+She leverages NLP, data science, and computational methods to integrate and analyze information from unstructured texts and structured clinical data to help clinical investigators better understand disease burden, treatment efficacy, and clinical outcomes.
 Furthermore, her solutions focus on helping patients and clinicians make better decisions at the point of care whether its in a traditional hospital or through digital health services within a patient’s home.
-Her work aims to uncover scientific discoveries and optimize translation of research into patient care.
+Her work aims to uncover scientific discoveries, identify actionable healthcare knowledge, and optimize translation of research into patient care.

 As Chief Research Information Officer in Penn Medicine, she directs the clinical research informatics core within the Institute for Biomedical Informatics — a key position designed to bridge the gaps between clinical data, research expertise and actionable healthcare knowledge.
 Dr. Mowery represents Penn Medicine in regional, national and international clinical research informatics communities.

 Content Area Specialties

-Natural language processing, semantics, discourse, knowledge representation, electronic health records, standards, phenotyping, biomedical informatics, clinical informatics, psych/neuro epidemiology, patient-centered outcomes research, Veterans health research, clinical research services
+Natural language processing, semantics, discourse, knowledge representation, electronic health records, standards, phenotyping, biomedical informatics, clinical informatics, patient-centered outcomes research, clinical research services, clinical decision support, chatbots

 Data science, machine learning, rule-based systems, feature selection, classification, visualization